 Avian physiology is different from mammals.
 Even though parrots have salivary glands and create saliva, they use it differently.

 Saliva coats the inside of the pharynx and the esophagus and leads into the crop (itself, an extension of the esophagus).
 Here, food can be stored and mixed with saliva for later use or regurgitated.

 Of course, some saliva does emerge when parrots regurgitate food.
 However, this will be a small amount.
 You’ll see mushy, partially digested food, but it won’t look like drooling.

 For this reason, there’s no danger of you diagnosing your parrot with canker after seeing it regurgitate.

 This will be an obvious process if your parrot is coughing or gagging up undigested food, as it’ll involve bobbing its head, extending its neck, and even flapping its wings.

-In contrast, drooling is a passive action, and your parrot may not show any other symptoms.
+In contrast, drooling is passive, and your parrot may not show any other symptoms.